Illustration of a surgeon wearing a yellow scrub, standing upright.

 Understanding the surgery

 Cytoreductive nephrectomy removes a kidney with cancer, even when the cancer has already spread to other parts of the body.
-The goal is not to cure the cancer, but to remove as much of the tumour as possible.
-This can help with symptoms, slow down the cancer, or make other treatments work better.
+In this situation, surgery is usually not expected to cure the cancer on its own.
+Instead, the aim is to reduce the amount of cancer in the body, which may help control symptoms, slow the growth of the cancer, or make other treatments work better.

 This surgery is not recommended for everyone.
 It may be considered if:

-• The cancer has spread to only a few places,
+• The cancer has responded well to drug treatment.

-Your care team will help decide if this is the right option for you.
+Your care team will assess whether this is a good option for you.

 In many cases, your doctor may recommend starting with drug treatment first.
 If it works well, surgery may be done afterwards to remove the kidney tumour.
 This is called deferred cytoreductive nephrectomy (surgery after medicines).